Heron

 Heron 9 is a great closing hole (if you like Pelican)

-And Heron 1 looks really good (from the putting green only)
+Heron 1 looks really good (from the putting green only)

-But it's the green on 8 is Heron's craziest bird!
+The 8th green is Heron's craziest bird!

 It's nearly impossible for a photo to justify the wrap-around surface of Heron's 8th green.
 It's a 3-foot rise to the center ridge, but it's the sand trap that is arches around that makes it most incredible.
 Hopefully you won't have players behind you so you can take a few extra practice putts!